Campus Safety

 Physical Examination and Medical Treatment

 A complete physical examination is very important.
 Victims of sexual assault may not be aware of external and internal injuries that may require treatment.
-Early medical attention is necessary to test for, and possibly prevent sexually transmitted diseases or infections.
+Early medical attention is necessary to test for and possibly prevent sexually transmitted diseases or infections.
 If left untreated, sexually transmitted infections/venereal diseases may result in serious health problems.
 Early medical attention is necessary to test for and receive treatment to prevent unwanted pregnancy.

 Follow-up care is very important to ensure that injuries have healed properly and that sexually transmitted infections are treated appropriately.
 Tests for infections and pregnancy must be repeated.